sewerynstawiarski/GitHub-API-WebClient/GitHubApiWebClient/README.md

 **1.2._ '*testListRepositoriesNotFound()*'_**

 - **Purpose:** Ensures proper behavior when the user provides the wrong name of the GitHub Account.
-- **Approach:** Simulate a user connection with a non-existing GitHub account name.
+- **Approach:** Simulate a user connection with a non-existing GitHub account name by using *webTestClient*.
 - **Assertion:** Confirms that the application responded according to guidelines (with a 404 code and message).

 **2. INTEGRATION TESTS -  services.integration.GitHubClientImplIntTest**